carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 <!--  Shablona, Cookie cutter, tool from issue-->

-You can also download a template, like [Shablona](https://github.com/uwescience/shablona)
+You can also download a template, like [Shablona](https://github.com/uwescience/shablona) or several others.

 We're going to work with something a little smaller, but similar for this workshop.